koinos/koinos-docs/docs/developers/guides/token.md

 │ total             │ 100%  │ 100%  │ 100% │ 100% │           │
 └───────────────────┴───────┴───────┴──────┴──────┴───────────┘

+Done in 5.19s.
 ```

 ---
 ## Customizing the token
-Let's customize the specifics of our token project by modifying `assembly/Token.ts`.
+Let's customize the specifics of our token project by modifying `./assembly/Token.ts`.
 Define the following:

 - `_name`: The name of your token